 The African Growth and Opportunity Act (AGOA)

 Thousands of U.S. jobs and billions in trade are at risk.
-Congress must act NOW to reauthorize this important program.
+Congress must act now to reauthorize and modernize this vital program.

-• For over 20 years, the African Growth and Opportunity Act (AGOA) has been the foundation of U.S. trade and economic relationships with Africa, unlocking key African markets for U.S. companies, allowing them to diversify supply chains and better compete globally.
+• For 26 years, the African Growth and Opportunity Act (AGOA) has been the foundation of U.S. trade and economic relationships with Africa, unlocking key African markets for U.S. companies, allowing them to diversify supply chains and better compete globally.
+Unless Congress extends it, AGOA will expire on December 31, 2026.

-• AGOA has helped create hundreds of thousands of jobs, both in the U.S. and in African countries that meet its specific criteria (related to free markets, economic reforms, and eliminating barriers to U.S. trade).
-450,000 U.S. jobs are linked to U.S.-Africa trade.
+• AGOA has helped create hundreds of thousands of jobs, both in the U.S. and in African countries.
+More than 450,000 U.S. jobs are tied to U.S.-Africa trade.

 • Secretary Rubio has stated: “In Africa, America needs a policy of trade, not aid, and … expanding opportunities for American companies.”
-AGOA is an essential tool for that shift in priorities.
+This is what AGOA does.

-We urge Congress and the Administration to reauthorize this important program before it expires on September 30, 2025.
+We urge Congress and the Administration to extend and modernize AGOA before it expires on December 31, 2026.